-Notes

-- 1. Refer to "Electrical Characteristics" on page 858 for details on the I2C pin characteristics.
+Notes: 1.
+Refer to "Electrical Characteristics" on page 642 for details on the I2C pin characteristics.
 Only some pins can be used in SERCOM I2C mode.
-See the Type column for using a SERCOM pin in I2C mode - 2.
-This function is only activated in the presence of a debugger. - 3.
-If the PA24 and PA25 pins are not connected, it is recommended to enable a pull-up on PA24 and PA25 through input GPIO mode.
-The aim is to avoid an eventually extract power consumption (<1mA) due to a not stable level on pad.
+See the Type column for using a SERCOM pin in I2C mode

 6.2 Other Functions